 © Ali Shayler

-With its golden beaches, gleaming superyachts, and a picturesque old town of cobblestones and Provencal markets, Saint Tropez has plenty to offer its visitors.
+With its golden beaches, gleaming super yachts, and a picturesque old cobblestone town and Provencal markets, Saint Tropez has plenty to offer its visitors.
 Yet just outside Saint Tropez lie some of the best day-trips in France, if not the whole world.

 Here are just a few of our top picks.

 You haven't 'done' Saint Tropez if you haven't spent a day at one of the infamous beach clubs of Pampelonne beach.
 This long stretch of golden sand has become synonymous with chic sophistication, celebrity clientele and generally just spoiling yourself rotten.

 Each beach club is famous for one reason or another and mostly due to the stars who visit from their private yachts moored in the bay.
 If you're in the mood for a party, then hop along to Nikki Beach or Bagatelle beach club, where the music can be heard pumping out long before you reach your destination.
 If popping on a pair of oversized sunglasses and sneaking a peek at celebrities is what you're after, then both Club 55 and Moorea Beach club have been going since the 1950's and are the most popular haunts of the rich and famous.

 But be warned, you can expect a suitably higher bill than other beach resorts as celeb spotting has its price.